mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 When you’re looking at new issues, check that there’s not already a comment or linked issue that might give you more context for it.
 If there’s discussion in the triage meeting, consider leaving a comment on the issue in Sentry.

 Sometimes, errors come up that seem unlikely to come up again or that we’d want to look at later if it persists.
 You can check “ignore until...” and choose an appropriate option.
 If you notice a new problem since a previous deployment or an issue that affects a lot of users through a lot of events, it’s very likely worth filing an issue for.
-File an issue with a link to the Sentry error and (likely) add the `maintenance` label in Jira, and then link it in Sentry via the “Link Github Issues” on the right-hand side.
+You can file an issue directly from Sentry via the menu on the right-hand side.

-If you’re finishing Sentry triage by yourself because there wasn't enough time during the team triage and aren’t sure about an issue, feel free to ask the team, and/or go ahead and file an issue for it.
+If you’re triaging Sentry by yourself and aren’t sure about an issue, feel free to ask the team, and/or go ahead and file an issue for it.
 It’s fine to timebox yourself, though, there’s a lot of issues that come in and we only have so much time to evaluate and fix issues.

 ### Grafana